Zelensky To Address French Parliament After D-Day - UrduPoint

 An additional guest was Zelensky, in a stark reminder of the war being waged for over two years in Europe following Russia's invasion of Ukraine in February 2022.

-He was due to address the National Assembly, France's lower house of parliament, from around 0745 GMT before talks with Macron later Friday.
+He was due to address the National Assembly, France's lower house of parliament, from around 0745 GMT.

+Zelensky will then hold a bilateral meeting with Biden in Paris from 1000 GMT before talks in the afternoon from around 1500 GMT with Macron.

-Late Friday, Biden will return to Normandy to give a speech at the Pointe du Hoc, a clifftop promontory where German bunkers were attacked by US troops in a daring assault during the landings, on defending freedom and democracy.
+Later Friday, Biden will return to Normandy to give a speech on defending freedom and democracy at the Pointe du Hoc, a clifftop promontory where German bunkers were attacked by US troops in a daring assault during the landings.

-The speech is likely to be seen as a warning against his rival and ex-president Donald Trump in the US presidential election later this year.
+The speech to be delivered from 1400 GMT is likely to be seen as a warning against the risk posed by his Republican rival Donald Trump in the US election later this year.

+Biden, a Democrat, will unmistakably be invoking the memory of a famous speech given by late Republican president Ronald Reagan at the Normandy clifftop in 1984 where he invoked the American "boys" of the Pointe du Hoc.

 Macron will also give a keynote speech in Bayeux, the first French town to be liberated from German occupation after D-Day.